fullstack-hy2020/fullstack-hy2020.github.io/src/content/9/en/part9d.md

 If you are using Windows, you may need to use double quotes for the linting path: `"lint": "eslint \"./src/**/*.{ts,tsx}\""`.

 <!-- If we now run <i>npm run lint</i>, we should still receive an error from eslint: -->
-Now if we run <i>npm run lint</i>, we still recieve an error from eslint:
+Now if we run <i>npm run lint</i>, we still receive an error from eslint:

 ![](../../images/9/31a.png)